Crews work to clean up tanker truck crash in Warren area

-WARREN, Ohio (WYTV) – The Route 82 bypass is down to one lane as crews clean up a crash involving a semi-tanker truck in the Warren area.
+WARREN, Ohio (WYTV) – The Route 82 bypass was down to one lane Saturday morning while crews cleaned up after a crash involving a semi-tanker truck in the Warren area.

 The truck went off of Route 82 into the median, taking down some of the guidewire near the Larchmont Avenue exit.